Soumodip2021/Image_classification_Segmentation_model_Rust_No_Rust/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or new features to add, please create a pull request.

-Author : Anurag Roy and Amartya Santra
+Author : Anurag Roy, Amartya Santra and Soumodip saha

-Documentation : Soumodip Saha
+Documentation : Poulami Das